Development Permit Areas

 For the Protection of Farming

-Local governments may designate development permit areas (DPAs) for a number of purposes.
-In 1996, amendments to the Municipal Act (now Local Government Act) added "the protection of farming" as an additional basis for the designation of a DPA.
+Local governments may designate development permit areas for a number of purposes.
+In 1996, amendments to the Municipal Act (now Local Government Act) added "the protection of farming" as an additional basis for the designation of a development permit area.
 To improve land use compatibility, the new provisions allow the adoption (within Official Community Plans) of regulations for screening, landscaping, fencing and siting of buildings or structures.
 This provides buffering or separation of development from farming.

-The City of Surrey was the first local government to use the new DPA provisions in their Official Community Plan.
-The Regional District of Nanaimo has also adopted DPA provisions for the protection of farming in their Arrowsmith Benson-Cranberry Bright Official Community Plan.
-For convenience, a summary of the pertinent section of Nanaimo's official community plan and the DPA provisions are highlighted.
+The City of Surrey was the first local government to use the new provisions in their Official Community Plan.
+The Regional District of Nanaimo has also adopted development permit area provisions for the protection of farming in their Arrowsmith Benson-Cranberry Bright Official Community Plan.

 District of Nanaimo